One Pace Plaza with Students Walking.

 • Once a sabbatical application is approved, the applicant cannot defer the acceptance to a different year.
 A new application would have to be submitted.

-• In the Sabbatical Application, it asks to provide a synopsis, please provide the synopsis there instead of stating to “see attached.”
+• The Sabbatical Application asks to provide a synopsis.
+Please provide the synopsis in that section instead of indicating “see attached.”

 • Incomplete, incorrect, and/or past deadline sabbatical applications will not be reviewed.